Go Ad-Free

 “To help encourage the safe use of acetaminophen, the makers of TYLENOL have lowered the maximum daily dose for single-ingredient Extra Strength TYLENOL (acetaminophen) products sold in the U.S. from 8 pills per day (4,000 mg) to 6 pills per day (3,000 mg).
 The dosing interval has also changed from 2 pills every 4 – 6 hours to 2 pills every 6 hours.”

 This reader is exceeding the maximum recommended daily dose of acetaminophen.
 Instead of consuming no more than 3,000 mg of acetaminophen she is taking in as much as 4,500 mg.
-Acetaminophen is a potential problem at that dose.
+Acetaminophen could potentially pose a problem at that dose.
 She has been doing this for some time.
 Too much acetaminophen is hard on both kidney and liver.
 She should have her doctor check both liver and kidney function.

 How Does Acetaminophen Affect the Liver?